charathmathew/ValQ/README.md

 REQUIRED:
-- Create a config.json file in the root of the project to hold your tokens, clientId, guildId, etc
+- Create a config.json file in the root of the project to hold your tokens, clientId, guildId, etc. The names of the voice channels that the bot creates, is pulled from this config.
-- In roll_teams.js and voiceStateUpdate.js the bot looks for channel names that are specified in config.json as well
+- In roll_teams.js and voiceStateUpdate.js the bot looks for channel names that are specified in config.json as well.

 To get the bot online: